strange-v/RemoteWebViewClient/README.md

   haip: homeassistant           # Your Home Assistant url or IP
   starturl: https://github.com  # Set url: "self-test" to initiate the self-test
   delay: 5min                   # Time till displaybacklight turns off.
 Possible: s/min/h
-                                # If you want the display to stay always on, just delete the code in the two marked blocks below.
+                                # If you want the display to stay always on, use the alwayson.yaml example
-                                # Or just comment all lines out with # at the beginning of the line.

 esphome:
   name: ${name}-${number}
   friendly_name:  ${friendly_name}